1977 World Series: Broadcasting

-The 1977 Series was the first World Series televised by the ABC network since 1949 and the first since television of the Series started in 1947 not to be televised, at least in part, by rival network NBC.
-NBC had been the exclusive television network of the Series from 1950 to 1976 and had covered that year's Yankees–Royals and Dodgers–Phillies playoff series that year.
+The 1977 World Series was the first World Series televised by the ABC network since 1949 and the first since television of the World Series started in 1947 not to be televised, at least in part, by rival network NBC.
+NBC had been the exclusive television network of the World Series from 1950 to 1976 and had covered that year's Yankees–Royals and Dodgers–Phillies playoff series that year.
 As was customary at the time, the competing teams' local flagship stations (WPIX in New York and KTTV in Los Angeles) were allowed to air a simulcast of ABC's national broadcast.

-It was also the first time that the participating teams' local announcers were not featured during game play on the network telecast, though the Yankees' Bill White and the Dodgers' Ross Porter did pre-game TV features, and White handled the post-game celebration in the Yankee clubhouse after they won the title.
-White and Porter also split the CBS Radio play-by-play for the Series.
+It was also the first time that the participating teams' local announcers were not featured during game play on the network telecast, though the Yankees' Bill White and the Dodgers' Ross Porter did pre-game television features, and White handled the post-game celebration in the Yankee clubhouse after they won the title.
+White and Porter also split the CBS Radio play-by-play for the World Series.

 Impact and aftermath

 This World Series cemented Jackson's legacy as a postseason performer, giving him the nickname "Mr. October".
 Ironically, the Dodgers had had two chances to obtain Jackson: a possible trade with Oakland A's in 1975, and an offer of more money than the Yankees during the 1976 off-season.

 Twenty-four years later a similar nickname would be given to another Yankee, shortstop Derek Jeter, after a walk-off home run in Game 4 of the 2001 World Series.

 Jackson won the World Series Most Valuable Player Award and Babe Ruth Award.
 Lyle won the AL Cy Young Award.
 Nettles and Garvey both won Gold Glove Awards.

-The Yankees and Dodgers met again in the 1978 and 1981 World Series.
+The Yankees and Dodgers met again in the 1978, 1981 and 2024 World Series.

 Los Angeles became the first metropolitan area to host a World Series and a Super Bowl in the same calendar year.
 Super Bowl XI was played January 9, 1977 at the Rose Bowl in Pasadena.

 After the 1977 World Series, Melissa Ludtke, a reporter for Sports Illustrated, sued MLB Commissioner Bowie Kuhn for having been denied access to the Yankees' clubhouse during the series, asserting that her 14th Amendment right was violated.
 Ludtke won her case.